livekit/client-sdk-js/README.md

 We aim to support a broad range of browser versions by transpiling the library code with babel.

-> Note that the library requires some specific browser APIs to be present present.
+> Note that the library requires some specific browser APIs to be present.
 > You can check general compatibility with the helper function `isBrowserSupported()`.
 > Support for more modern features like adaptiveStream and dynacast can be checked for with `supportsAdaptiveStream()` and `supportsDynacast()`.